trezor/connect/README.md

 the error message.
 It is recommended to log the error message and let user restart the action.

+All the API calls also have an optional parameter requiredFirmware; you can require that firmware version or newer (for example, 1.4.0 for Ethereum support)
+- see example xpub-ethereum.

 1. [Login](#login)
 2. [Export public key](#export-public-key)
 3. [Sign transaction](#sign-transaction)